-UI/UX Design Trends for Mobile Apps to Watch Out in 2021
+Top 16 UI/UX Design Trends to Watch Out For in 2023

 What shapes UI/UX design trends?

 It’s no secret that modern users demand high quality.
 They want to get the desired result with maximum comfort and speed.
 This shapes trends in performance, appearance, interactions, and emotions.